Automated and Distributed Statistical Analysis of Economic Agent-Based Models: Automated simulation-based analysis with statistical guarantees

 \section{Automated simulation-based analysis with statistical guarantees}

-Our approach to transient and steady state analysis is fully automated, in that all parameters are computed automatically or have default values.
+Our approach to transient and steady-state analysis is fully automated, in that all parameters are computed automatically or have default values.
 The user specifies the properties to be studied, the $\alpha$ and $\delta$ parameters to be employed in the CI construction, and an optional maximum number of allowed simulations (if this number is reached before satisfying the CI constraints, the analysis terminates with the currently computed CIs).
-As in Section~\ref{sec:outputanalysis}, we focus the description on a single variable $Y_t$, but our treatment applies straightforwardly to the analysis of multiple model characteristics (indeed, \mv implements multi-variable analyses).
+As in Section~\ref{sec:outputanalysis}, we focus the description on a single variable $Y_t$, but our treatment applies straightforwardly to the analysis of multiple model characteristics (indeed, our actually implemented techniques support multi-variable analyses).

+We have to notice here that our techniques make extensive use of statistical testing and the probability of observing a supposedly significant difference under the null hypothesis may be larger than the nominal value $\alpha$.
+This problem goes under the \emph{multiple hypothesis testing problem}.
+We critically discuss such an issue in \ref{appendix:MHT}.